 Our lead tester, Jane Jackson, has been an amateur chef for over a decade.
 She loves hosting dinner parties, cooking elaborate meals, and testing out the latest in kitchenware.
 In addition to being a passionate (amateur) chef in her free time, she is a seasoned product reviewer with testing experience ranging from water bottles to mixing bowls to dishware.
 When she's not working, you can find her in the kitchen, working on her next culinary creation.

 In order to provide you with a comprehensive analysis of the top roasting pans on the market, we had the oven cranking for weeks — churning out batches of roasted chicken, potatoes, and veggies.
-The past few weeks have been a combination of Thanksgiving and Groundhog Day for those nearby our test kitchen, as we have imposed rounds of roast-chicken test dinners on them.
+Our test period was a combination of Thanksgiving and Groundhog Day for those nearby our test kitchen, as we have imposed rounds of roast-chicken test dinners on them.
 We cooked dozens of batches of roast potatoes to compare the heat-distribution abilities of each pan.
-Additionally, we cleaned, stacked, and stored all ten of these models to figure out which ones are easy to use and which fall short.
+Additionally, we cleaned, stacked, and stored all eight of these models to figure out which ones are easy to use and which fall short.
 Below you will find the results of our testing.

 Analysis and Test Results